knipknap/better-tool-library/README.md

 > **Warning**
 > If you decide to switch back from BTL to the FreeCAD internal tool library,
 > you may lose any extra information that was entered using Better Tool Library,
-> like tool notes and hardware.
+> like tool notes and hardness.

 > **Warning**
 > I advise you make a backup of your tool library.
 I guarantee for nothing,